tomorroN/aws-solution-architect/services-notes.md

 volumes created from those snapshots are all encrypted.
 It uses AWS Key Management Service (AWS KMS) customer master keys (CMK) when creating encrypted volumes and snapshots.
 Encryption operations occur on the servers that host Amazon EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached Amazon EBS storage.

+**Amazon Relational Database Service (Amazon RDS)** - managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable capacity, while managing time-consuming database administration tasks, freeing you to focus on your applications and business.
+[Amazon RDS FAQs](https://aws.amazon.com/rds/faqs)

 **Amazon Aurora** - MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open